FilAm poet-leader weaves poetry and health care for the underserved in NYC

 This poem is part of the book of poems ‘Paranaque to New York City Fifty Poems’ (Buensalido Public Relations Agency, 2023) by Therese R. Rodriguez.
 Born in Paranaque in Manila, she moved to New York in 1972 to free herself from persecution during the Marcos’ Martial Law regime.
 Her book was recently launched in San Francisco and Los Angeles.

-Apicha, says Therese, is a gift of the LGBTQ community to New York, morphing as a local struggle of the disenfranchised persons afflicted with HIV-Aids, nurses, doctors, and community activists who pushed for their rightful place of care and healing.
+Apicha, says Therese, is a gift of the LGBTQ community to New York, morphing as a local struggle of the disenfranchised people afflicted with HIV-Aids, nurses, doctors, and community activists who pushed for their rightful place of care and healing.
 Originally known as the Asian and Pacific Islander Coalition on HIV-AIDS (Apicha), the group lobbied before US Congress to change the word ‘Other’ in government health records of individuals into specific races that abound in the US.
 Thus, was born the word ‘inclusion’ – to include the ‘others’ into the fabric of American society.
-She had come a long way since then, her daily doze of energy is hope.
+She had come a long way since then, her daily dose of energy is hope.
 “We have to have hope,” she said in our conversation.

 Therese is an important part of the inclusion and health care movement of Asians and Pacific Islanders in the US.
 Her life is a daily celebration of that social consciousness and action.
 In her quiet ways, she is a source of inspiration and pride for her family, friends, and colleagues.
 Mihaela Mihai, operations director of Apicha, said Therese is the matriarch of Apicha.